A Future for R: Available Future Backends

 ♻️:

-futures are interruptible and restartable; * disabled by default
+futures are interruptible and restartable; * interrupts are disabled by

 (next): next release; (soon): in a near-future release